ammar-tanwar/bloglearnbay/posts/top-3-python-libraries-for-machine-learning.md

  ```

-**OUTPUT-**

 ### Output/Explanation:-

-1. **In this section, we will first implement the code by importing the TensorFlow library.**
+1. In this section, we will first implement the code by importing the TensorFlow library.
-2. **In the second phase, we built two nodes in machine learning models, Node1 and Node2, which are in the form of tf.int32.**
+2. In the second phase, we built two nodes in machine learning models, Node1 and Node2, which are in the form of tf.int32.
-3. **In the third stage, the code creates a new value by combining both nodes as distributed training, resulting in a new node named Node 3, also in the form of tf.int32.**
+3. In the third stage, the code creates a new value by combining both nodes as distributed training, resulting in a new node named Node 3, also in the form of tf.int32.
-4. **The code then constructs a session object by utilizing the TensorFlow library's Python 3 compatibility layer (v1).**
+4. The code then constructs a session object by utilizing the TensorFlow library's Python 3 compatibility layer (v1).
-5. **Then, we'll use the session object to perform operations on nodes.**
+5. Then, we'll use the session object to perform operations on nodes.
-6. **Finally, after creating a session object with executing methods, we can use it to print the output of Node 3 by launching an object session.**
+6. Finally, after creating a session object with executing methods, we can use it to print the output of Node 3 by launching an object session.
-7. **Eventually, the code starts a TensorFlow session object and prints the results in Node 3.**
+7. Eventually, the code starts a TensorFlow session object and prints the results in Node 3.

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/tplfm-3.jpg" style="width:100%" class="img" alt="An illustration shows a python professional seated in front of a big laptop display is working on a laptop.
 The text on the big display reads, 'scikit learn' accompanied by it's logo."/>